Forum: Rules 2 and 69

 (b) When a protest committee, from its own observation or from

-information received from any source, including evidence taken
+information received from any source

 during a hearing, believes a person may have broken rule